tjloe/coinstarr/README.md

 ```

 ### Aggregate data with `collect()`
-Coinstarr comes with some pretty unhelpful datasets, exactly like the kind you would get when starting a new project.
+`coinstarr` comes with some pretty unhelpful datasets, exactly like the kind you would get when starting a new project.
 To aggregate the data into more usable data frame, we can use `collect()`.

 ```
 jobs_sum <- collect("jobs", by = "agency", method = "position")